carpentries-incubator/geospatial-python/_episodes/19-access-data.md

 Among the others, assets include multiple raster data files (one per optical band, as acquired by the multi-spectral instrument), a thumbnail, a true-color image ("visual"), instrument metadata and scene-classification information ("SCL").
-A URL links to the actual asset:
+Let's get the URL links to the actual asset:

 ~~~
 print(assets["thumbnail"].href)